Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

 ## Insight into model data

-First and foremost, _model_ is not identical to _data_, it's a vital but nevertheless optional part.
+First and foremost, _model_ is not identical to _data_, it's a vital but optional part.
 A model may render pure functionality (e.g. input and output of hash calculation).

 Model data can be a homogeneous monolith of primitive data types, as well as distributed and heterogeneous high-level abstraction.\
 Serving not only business or other primary data but may present collateral settings, statistics, roaming, or temporary storage.

 It can be:

-+ hardcoded, stubbed, mocked, randomized or even _null_-ed
++ hardcoded, stubbed, mocked, randomized, or even _null_-ed
 + transient vs. persistent
 + read from a file, db, cloud, pipe, service, queue; recognized speech
 + plain (naked) or decorated with logic